shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ### **Step 19:**

 -    Nice work on making these canvases and visualizations!
 Please go ahead and delete the canvases with your initials at this time by clicking on the canvas **down arrow icon** and selecting **Delete**.
-There should be one canvas  you need to delete in this project, **Analysis <insert-initials-here>**
+There should be one canvas  you need to delete in this project, **Analysis ~InsertYourInitialsHere~**

 ![](./images/part2-3.png " ")